4onen/matthewdpersonalsite/blog/AwSWModLoadOrder.md

 [^3]: See <https://github.com/renpy/renpy/blob/183327eec5920060af4a2db808ed19e0de4f1211/renpy/script.py#L259>{target="_blank"}
 [^4]: See <https://github.com/renpy/renpy/blob/183327eec5920060af4a2db808ed19e0de4f1211/renpy/loader.py#L183>{target="_blank"}

 The game will search for both rpy and rpyc files at each path, and compile and load them in this sorted order.
-Notably, the rpyc file takes precedence, unless the game is in a full-recompilation mode or the MD5 hash of the rpy file does not match the hash stored at the end of the rpyc file.[^5] This is why Ren'Py can take a while to load as you add more, larger mods.
-It is taking the MD5 hash of every rpy file to check if it needs to recompile it.
-The more mods you add, the more files it has to check, since we distribute mods as source code.
+Notably, the rpyc file takes precedence, unless the game is in a full-recompilation mode or the MD5 hash of the rpy file does not match the hash stored at the end of the rpyc file.[^5] This is why Ren'Py can take a while to load as players add more, larger mods.
+Ren'Py is taking the MD5 hash of every rpy file to check if it needs to recompile it.
+The more mods added, the more files it has to check, since the modding community has chosen to distribute mods as source code.

 [^5]: See <https://github.com/renpy/renpy/blob/183327eec5920060af4a2db808ed19e0de4f1211/renpy/script.py#L701>{target="_blank"}

 ### Init Phases

-After loading the script files, Ren'Py will collect all the `init` blocks from the script files into a list called `initcode`, which is then sorted _stably_ by priority.[^6] The Ren'Py documentation explains that each `init` block has a "priority" that determines the order in which they are executed.
+After loading the script files, Ren'Py will collect all the `init` blocks from the script files into a list called `initcode`, which is then sorted _stably_ by priority.[^6] This priority is an attribute of every init block that determines the order in which they are executed.
 Negative priorities are executed first, then zero, then positive.
 Because we sort the list stably, if two `init` blocks have the same priority, they will be executed in the order they were found in the script files.
 Within one script file, this means they execute in order as you go down the file.
 Between script files, this means they execute in the order the files were loaded, described above.

 [^6]: See <https://github.com/renpy/renpy/blob/183327eec5920060af4a2db808ed19e0de4f1211/renpy/script.py#L266>

 Init phases that are allowed for users to manipulate in their game range from -999 to 999.
 The default init phase for an init block is 0, which is the init phase used by the majority of AwSW.

-This means that mods are loaded whenever the `modloader/bootstrap.rpy` file appears in the list of script files, which falls in the midst of the game's own init blocks.
+Mods are loaded during init phase 0, so whenever the `modloader/bootstrap.rpy` file appears in the list of script files.
+This falls in the midst of the game's own init blocks, before all files alphabetically sorted after `modloader` and after all files alphabetically sorted before `modloader`.
 As `modloader` sorts before `mods`, the modtools run and import mod configurations before any mod scripts with init priority 0 are have run, but after the Ren'Py game engine has loaded all script files and solidified their load order.
-Any negative priority `init` blocks have already run, and any positive priority `init` blocks will run after the modtools have finished their loading process.
+Any negative priority `init` blocks have already run.
+Any positive priority `init` blocks will run after the modtools have finished their loading process.

 ## The Modtools Load Order